lengors/protoscout-pojos/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  Thank you for your contribution to the Maven Java Template!
+  Thank you for your contribution to the ProtoScout POJOs!
 We appreciate your efforts.

   Before submitting your pull request, please ensure you've covered the following: